Updated: Jun 24

-"An LCCN is assigned to a book while the book is being cataloged by the Library of Congress, if it has been selected for addition to the Library’s collections."
-There is only one number assigned to a book no matter how many different formats its published in.
 "In some cases, a number can be pre-assigned to the book through the Preassigned Control Number Program (PCN).
-Some books are not eligible for submission for the PCN program, such as eBooks, custom editions, or books under 50 pages (with the exception of genealogies and children’s books, and catalog exhibitions submitted by museums and art galleries).
+Some books are not eligible for submission for the PCN program (more on that below).
 It’s important to note that even if a number is pre-assigned to the book, the book may not be kept in the Library of Congress’ permanent collection.
 Self-Publishers can apply for an account with the PCN program."

-To be eligible to join the PCN program, authors and self-publisher must be located within the U.S and list a U.S. place of publication on the title or copyright page of their book.
+To be eligible to join the PCN program, authors and self-publishers must be located within the U.S. and list a U.S. place of publication on the title or copyright page of their book.

 "When a number has been assigned, it should be placed on the book’s Copyright page.
 It can also be included in other registrations/ information for your book, such as the ISBN registration.
 Now you’re ready to approach libraries about carrying your book.”

 It is also important to note that there is no relationship between copyright registration and the LCCN or PCN program.
 Additionally, there is no cost to obtain a PCN.